 This explains why the chimpanzees of the Congo celebrated the 40th anniversary of the Apollo 11 mission by getting pissed and raping a few baboons.
 Primate brotherhood is truly a wonderful thing.

-You have read this article Chester Zoo / chimpanzees / NASA / Wales with the title The Great Escape.
-You can bookmark this page URL http://celebrityapprenticey.blogspot.com/2009/07/the-great-escape.html.
+with the title The Great Escape.
+You can bookmark this page URL https://celebrityapprenticey.blogspot.com/2009/07/the-great-escape.html.
 Thanks!